nicm42/100-days-of-code-v2/log 1.md

 **Day 96: 31st October 2020**
 I need to get back into blogging, so I set up a blog with hasnode.
 Much easier than wordpress.com because there's almost nothing to customise, so I can't waste time on that!
 I also spent some time looking at Git.
 I understand now what happened on one of my Hacktoberfest repos due to the difference between fetch and pull.
 After looking at some more Git GUIs I've decided to give GitKraken a try.
 I'll see how easy it is ot use when I add this change!
 Although I do have to zoom into it at 120% because the text is so tiny!

+**Day 97: 1st November 2020**
+Wrote a block post.
+I just need to keep doing that weekly.
+I also did the latest two Scrimba Weekly Web Dev challenges.
+The JS logo changing one was fine, but the card flip one was something I've never done.
+Even looking at W3C's version I still got confused and took a long time doing it.
+Now I understand it, but I definitely wouldn't have been able to do it without an example to copy and change.
+Now I know how to do it I need to find places to use it!